quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/06_Epitaxy/Epitaxy.md

 ## Growth regimes

 The image shows the boundary between monocrystalline and polycrystalline growth; with exactly the same conditions, just by changing the temperature, the results can vary a lot.
-We can see that monocrystals require higher temperatures, this is because when the $Si$ atoms hit a cold surface they stick to it (**condensation**), if the surface is hot, on the other hand, they can diffuse and "fill holes", providing a more omogene result.
+We can see that monocrystals require higher temperatures, this is because when the $Si$ atoms hit a cold surface they stick to it (**condensation**), if the surface is hot, on the other hand, they can diffuse and "fill holes", providing a more homogeneous result.

 The plot also shows that monocrystals require more time to be grown at a given temperature.